samheckle/code-toolkit-fa-25/week_10.md

 We can create microphone input using the `new p5.AudioIn()`.
 This uses the class syntax of `new` to create an instance of the AudioIn class, and we can assign that to a variable.

+***Note: Some browsers hate this, so if you use Firefox or not Chrome, you might need to change the version of your p5 to 0.9.0 in `index.html`***

 ```js
 let mic = new p5.AudioIn()
 ```